 Table of Contents

-Journal of Electrodiagnosis and Neuromuscular Diseases (JEND), an official journal of the Korean Association of EMG Electrodiagnostic Medicine, is published twice a year.
+Journal of Electrodiagnosis and Neuromuscular Diseases (J Electrodiagn Neuromuscul Dis, JEND), an official journal of the Korean Association of EMG Electrodiagnostic Medicine, is published Three times a year.
 It regards all aspects of EMG, electrodiagnostic medicine, and neuromuscular diseases, including clinical practice, experimental and applied research, and education, and its formal abbreviated journal name is J Electrodiagn Neuromuscul Dis.

 Editorial Board will make the final decision on approval for the publication of submitted manuscripts and the publication order of accepted manuscripts.
 Editorial Board reviews ethics, rationality, originality, and scientific significance in accepting submitted manuscripts, and can request any further corrections, revisions, and deletions of the article if necessary.